Forward family fonds and Forward ledgers

 1.10 Indenture agreement between Mark Forward and Frederick J. Bemister assigning the property of Mark Forward at Main Street, Carbonear to Frederick J. Bemister, to be held in trust for his wife, Mary Forward and his children, 11 May, 1866

-Captain's Logbook for the brig BRITAIN, 1853. - cut out illustrations have been glued over some of the entries
+Captain's Log book for the brig BRITON, 1853. - cut out illustrations have been glued over some of the entries

 Furness line sailing schedule, Nov.
 1928, with annotations

 Mail bag and five small metal mail tins